-Professional practices and measures of student learning are equally represented in determining an educator's final effectiveness rating in the Colorado State Model Evaluation System Each of the two components represents 50 percent of a teacher's final evaluation rating.
+Professional practices and measures of student outcomes (MSOs) are equally represented in determining the final effectiveness rating for a Special Services Provider (SSP) in the Colorado State Model Evaluation System.
+Each of the two components represents 50 percent of an SSP's final evaluation rating.